guilhermemaas/bitbucket-pipelines-exporter/README.md

 </p>

 ## Introduction
-This Docker image is a Prometheus exporter for Bitbucket Pipelines, designed to provide key metrics from your CI/CD processes.
+This Docker image is a Prometheus exporter for Bitbucket Pipelines, designed to provide key metrics from your Pipeline executions.

 ## Why This Project?
-Created because Bitbucket lacks a built-in view to monitor build queues and statuses directly.
+Created because Bitbucket does not have an integrated view/page to view the Runners (self-hosted build agents) build queue.

 ## Features
 Metrics exposed include: